Oneo64/The-Mirk-of-Agmundr/Characters/Gunnarr.md

 Gunnarr is a handsome young man with long, golden-blond hair, blue eyes, and smooth, tanned skin.
 He has an angular jawline and high cheekbones.
 He wears dark blue clothing and a dark cloak.
 In combat, he wears a spectacle helmet and a maille shirt.
 He wields a spear and shield.

 ## Personality
-Gunnarr is a calm yet curious adventurer.
-Despite his young appearance, he is fearless and will not back down in the face of danger.
-However, he is somewhat narcissistic, thinking he deserves at least some attention wherever he goes.
+Gunnarr is a calm yet curious adventurer, fearless despite his youth and will not back down in the face of danger.
+He tries to uphold justice and is respectful to people even when they've wronged him, earning him a mixed reputation from other people who think he's either a kind or gullible person.

+However, Gunnarr is somewhat narcissistic and arrogant, thinking he deserves at least some attention wherever he goes.
+His arrogance shows when he sometimes looks down upon other people.
+Sometimes, it also shows when he hesitates to apologise for something he accidentally did wrong.

 ### Rúna
 Before the events of the main story, Gunnarr had a small but unrequited crush on Rúna.
 He would react nicer to her and blush at every kind gesture.
 However, after he found out about her relationship with Ljörn, he backed down and pretended he had nothing to do with her.
 Till this day, he still gets a little flustered around her.